5 Life Lessons I’ve Learned from Successful Women

 That blows.
 Let’s not be those kinds of girls, mmmkay?

 Instead, let’s get inspired by women who have proven that hard work and kindness do pay off.
 On that note…

 Here Are a Few Badass Women Whose Careers I’m Inspired By

-Hoda Kotb.
 Not to sound all desperate and stalky, but I met Hoda back when I was a lowly intern at NBC in New York and she was a correspondent at Dateline.
 Guys, I can affirmatively say she was the nicest human being within those four walls at Rockefeller Center (well, her and Ann Curry), at least from those who I encountered.
 She sat down with a whole group of us lowly interns and regaled us with tales of her career.
-She let us ask all the questions we wanted to ask.
+Also, she let us ask all the questions we wanted to ask.
 She was awesome then; she’s awesome now.
 And the world sees that on a daily basis.
-I love that she has built a career on not only being a great journalist, but also on being a kind personality–the type of person whose warmth shines through even a television screen.
-Major love.
+I love that she has built a career on not only being a great

 From growing her store to a bigger, more prominent retail front location to putting out her new styles on social media daily, Traci is constantly working to evolve her brand and the store’s offering.
 She engages with shoppers in person and online, and always offers that one thing you don’t get when you shop big-box–the personal touch and the advice you need to pick that perfect piece.